pauljessica82/WallApp/README.md

 ## Overview

 WallApp is a simple app that allows a user to write a message and post a picture to a "wall."
 To post, a user must first signup, after which, they will be redirected to a login page where they can use their newly created credentials to login and start posting.
-After signing in, the user will receive an email welcoming them to "WallShare"(internal name of site).
+After registering, the user will receive an email welcoming them to "WallShare"(internal name of site).

 Any guest user can still view posts without having to sign in.